vertexproject/synapse/docs/synapse/glossary.rst

 Within Synapse, a properties are individual elements that define a :ref:`gloss-form` or (along with their specific values) that comprise a :ref:`gloss-node`.
 Every property in Synapse must have a defined :ref:`gloss-type`.

-See the :ref:`data-props` section in :ref:`data-model-terms` for additional detail.
+See the :ref:`data-props` section in the :ref:`data-model-terms` document for additional detail.

 .. _gloss-prop-derived: